jazzberriess/homework-01-code-refactor/README.md

 # Code Refactor

-View deployed application on <a href="https://jazzberriess.github.io/homework-01-code-refactor/">GitHub Pages</a>

-Built using HTML and CSS

 ## Description

 Accessibility is an important aspect of web development that needs to be taken into consideration when building (or updating) a website.